adaha287/TSBK08_Data_Compression/README.md

 # Data Compression
-Huffman and Lempel-Ziv-Welch encoding algorithms BitWrite for shifting and writing bits
+Huffman and Lempel-Ziv-Welch encoding algorithms

+bitWrite for shifting and writing bits